JoaquinAmatRodrigo/skforecast/docs/README.md

 ## Features

-+ Create recursive autoregressive forecasters from any scikit-learn regressor
++ Create recursive autoregressive forecasters from any regressor that follows the scikit-learn API
-+ Create multi-output autoregressive forecasters from any scikit-learn regressor
++ Create multi-output autoregressive forecasters from any regressor that follows the scikit-learn API
 + Grid search to find optimal hyperparameters
 + Grid search to find optimal lags (predictors)
 + Include exogenous variables as predictors
 + Include custom predictors (rolling mean, rolling variance ...)
-+ Backtesting
++ Multiple backtesting methods for model validation
++ Include custom metrics for model validation
 + Prediction interval estimated by bootstrapping
 + Get predictor importance